HanOostdijk/tabraux/README.md

     calling `stringr::str_squish`
   - `expand_notes` : this copies the octave number from a previous specification and insert sharp and flat information where needed
+  - `check_times` : counts the notes in each measure to allow easy checking